ceph/ceph/doc/cephfs/fs-nfs-exports.rst

 cluster)::

     "2 host1,host2"

+To deploy NFS with an HA front-end (virtual IP and load balancer), add the ``--ingress`` flag and specify a virtual IP address.
+This will deploy a combination of keepalived and haproxy to provide an high-availability NFS frontend for the NFS service.

 For more details, refer :ref:`orchestrator-cli-placement-spec` but keep in mind that specifying the placement via a YAML file is not supported.